AudioKit/audiokit.github.io/about.md

 permalink: /about/
 ---

-This is for the about to be released audio engine for iOS and OSX.
+This is for the about to be released audio engine for iOS and OSX!